kataw/kataw/test/__snapshot__/parser/expressions/arrow/invalid-cases.md

 ✖ A return statement can only be used within a function_body - start: 52, end: 59
 ✖ Expression expected - start: 59, end: 62
 ✖ Expected a `;` - start: 81, end: 82
-✖ The parser expected to find a '}' to match the '{' token here - start: 81, end: 82
 ✖ Declaration or statement expected - start: 85, end: 86
 ✖ Declaration or statement expected - start: 87, end: 204
 ✖ Declaration or statement expected - start: 205, end: 207